sbcshop/Audio-Codec-Hat-for-Raspberry-Pi/README.md

    * After installation reboot raspberry pi  ``` sudo reboot ```
    * Perform the following command to restart the service if the 3.5mm jack has no audio output.
        * ``` sudo systemctl restart wm8960-soundcard.service ```
+   * Note: If you have a noise problem with the  Audio Codec , reinstall the driver and try it again.